 Day Trip From Split to Trogir

-Trogir is one of the most beautifully situated and best preserved medieval towns, not only in Croatia but in all of Europe.
+Trogir is one of the most beautifully situated and best-preserved medieval towns, not only in Croatia but in all of Europe.
 It sits on a small island and is surrounded by 15th-century defensive walls.
 Strolling through Trogir’s narrow alleyways is a real delight, especially for anyone interested in history or architecture.

-This is a very easy day trip or even a half-day trip from Split, as it’s located just 25 kilometres away.
+This is a very easy day trip or even a half-day trip from Split, as it’s located just 25 kilometers away.
 To get there by public transport, you can take one of the buses going from the main Split bus station to Šibenik or Zadar, most of which pass through Trogir.
 It’s a good idea to buy your tickets in advance, though, as they sometimes sell out.